No booking fees on the app

 How much does it cost for a train from Wolverhampton to Liverpool Lime Street?

-What is the fastest train from Wolverhampton to Liverpool Lime Street?
+How do I find the best train route from Wolverhampton to Liverpool Lime Street?

 Are there direct trains from Wolverhampton to Liverpool Lime Street?